top of page

 Increasing Knee Joint Mobility - 4 Point MSR Knee protocol

-• Mobility: Range of Motion (ROM) exercises involve gentle movements to improve knee flexibility and reduce stiffness, facilitating a more extensive and functional range of motion[27].
+• Mobility: Gentle Range of Motion (ROM) exercises improve flexibility and reduce stiffness, helping your knee move more freely and efficiently.

 Best ACL Exercises - Non-Surgical Rehab